moskytw/zipcodetw/README.rst

 Data
 ----

-The ZIP code directory we use is provided by Chunghwa Post, and is available
+The ZIP code directory is provided by Chunghwa Post, and is available
 from: http://www.post.gov.tw/post/internet/down/index.html#1808

 Changelog